Skip to main content

 • Letters Testamentary or Letters of Administration (if probate required)

-• Trust documents and successor trustee certification (if trust-owned account)
+• Trust agreement or Certificate of Trust and successor trustee identification (if trust-owned account)

-• IRA beneficiary claim form (for retirement accounts)
+• IRA distribution/beneficiary claim paperwork (for retirement accounts)

-Processing timelines at MVB Bank: POD beneficiaries and joint account holders can typically access funds upon providing a certified death certificate and photo ID.
-Trust-owned accounts can be accessed once the successor trustee provides the required trust documents and death certificate.
-Probate-dependent accounts depend on court timelines, which vary by county in WV and VA.
+Processing timelines at MVB Bank: POD ("In Trust For") beneficiaries and surviving joint owners can typically access funds once a certified death certificate and photo ID are verified at a banking center.
+Trust-owned accounts release once the successor trustee provides the trust documents and death certificate.
+Two things can stall a claim regardless of paperwork: the Deposit Account Agreement's 10-day window during which MVB may still pay checks drawn on or before the date of death (Section 46), and MVB's right to refuse payment entirely while a dispute among claimants is unresolved (Section 8).
+Probate-dependent accounts follow the county timeline — in West Virginia the COUNTY COMMISSION, not a probate court, has jurisdiction, so the filing goes to the Clerk of the County Commission.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 MVB Bank requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if probate required), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.